langflow-ai/langflow/docs/help-langflow.md

 For most of the cases and most of the questions there's something related to the person's **original code**.

-In many cases they will only copy a fragment of the code, but that's not enough to **reproduce the problem**.
+In many cases, they will only copy a fragment of the code, but that's not enough to **reproduce the problem**.

 - If you are feeling too generous, you can try to **create an example** like that yourself, just based on the description of the problem.
 Just have in mind that this might take a lot of time and it might be better to ask them to clarify the problem first.